2013 Ford Fusion Hybrid Interior

 - "Putting the car in reverse automatically brings up the rear view camera on the screen. … In a city full of aggressive pedestrians, cyclists, and drivers, it was nice to know I was not about to hit anyone.
 There's a sensor to detect obstacles in front of the car as well, which went off each time a jaywalker slipped in front of me.
 If it's annoying, it can be turned off; I like the extra warning." -- Business Insider

-The 2013 Ford Fusion Hybrid can hold 12 cubic feet of cargo.
-This is a little smaller than the Toyota Camry Hybrid’s 13.1 cubic-foot trunk and the Hyundai Sonata Hybrid’s 12.1 cubic-foot trunk.
-Reviewers like the 2013 Fusion Hybrid’s smaller battery, which gives the car more trunk space, and they note the usefulness of a folding rear seat and pass-through, which many hybrids don’t offer.
+The 2013 Fusion Hybrid's 12-cubic-foot trunk is a little smaller than the Toyota Camry Hybrid’s 13.1-cubic-foot trunk and the Hyundai Sonata Hybrid’s 12.1-cubic-foot trunk.
+Reviewers like the 2013 Fusion Hybrid’s small battery, which gives the car more trunk space, and they note the usefulness of a folding rear seat and pass-through, which many hybrids don’t offer.
 One test driver thinks the Fusion Hybrid’s trunk has an unusual shape.
 Another critic likes the number of interior storage cubbies.

 - "New with the 2013 Hybrid is a fold-down rear seatback and a trunk pass-through, thanks to the more compact battery.
 The battery still creates a pronounced lump in the trunk floor, however, and reduces total trunk space from 16 [in the gas-only Fusion] to 12 cubic feet." -- Automobile Magazine

 - "There are plenty of storage spaces throughout the cabin." -- Motor Trend

 - "That leaves the Fusion Hybrid with a 12-cubic-foot trunk, an odd-shaped one at that." -- Inside Line